 Meanwhile, many of Uganda s poorest children are suffering from micronutrient deficiencies that impair their health, most notably a shortage of vitamin A that can result in blindness.

 Public sector scientists working with the support of international donors have identified genetic engineering solutions to these problems, breeding matoke varieties that are disease-resistant and fortified with vitamin A. They have been patiently tending their research crops while waiting for the government to adopt a process that will allow farmers to begin growing these new varieties.
-With Parliament s action last week, it appears their labors will soon bear fruit.
+With Parliament’s action last week, it appears their labors may soon bear fruit.

 Vitamin A deficiency mostly occurs in developing countries where people consume starchy foods such as cooking bananas, cassava, maize and rice as their main source of calories.
 It is the leading preventable cause of blindness among children, and also by impairing the immune system increases the risk of death from common infectious diseases among those under the age of 5.

-In Uganda, Dr. Namanya s vitamin A-biofortified bananas have already proven successful in confined field trials, and the passage of the Biosafety Act will now allow her team to move on to multi-locational field trials in different areas of the country in partnership with local farmers.
+In Uganda, Namanya’s vitamin A-biofortified bananas have already proven successful in confined field trials, and the passage of the Biosafety Act will now allow her team to move on to multi-locational field trials in different areas of the country in partnership with local farmers.

 These introduced genes have proven successful in conferring 100 percent resistance in some genetically engineered lines of matoke banana.
 Several years of confined field trials have already been conducted, and the new Biosafety Act will make it possible for scientists to move on to the next stage of conducting further trials around the country.
 They are also looking at the potential for stacking disease-resistance genes with vitamin A.

-Joshua Himbisa is a banana farmer in Uganda s Mbarara district who is eager to try a resistant variety after battling the devastation caused by BBW for several years now.
+Joshua Himbisa is a banana farmer in Ugand’ s Mbarara district who is eager to try a resistant variety after battling the devastation caused by BBW for several years now.

-After retiring from a career as an agriculturalist, he developed a seven-acre banana plantation, anticipating the regular income that such a crop can provide.
+Upon retiring from a career as an agriculturalist, he developed a seven-acre banana plantation, anticipating the regular income that such a crop can provide.
 Farmers appreciate banana because it can be harvested every two weeks, ensuring a steady cash flow.
-For a few years, profits were good.
+For a few years, he said, profits were good.